MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-deployment-scenarios-and-tools.md

 ## Unified Extensible Firmware Interface

 Unified Extensible Firmware Interface (**UEFI**) is used to initialize and boot a device.
-It's the successor for BIOS that was the method used for many years to initialize and boot a device.
-However, BIOS had several limitations including:
+It's the successor for BIOS, the method used for many years to initialize and boot a device.

 This section will go over the advantages of UEFI over BIOS, how the two differ, and now it affects operating system deployment.

-- 16-bit code
-- 1-MB address space
-- Poor performance on ROM initialization
-- MBR maximum bootable disk size of 2.2 TB

 ### Introduction to UEFI